 Today, most of us know the Conciergerie as the infamous French Revolution tribunal and prison where Marie-Antoinette spent her final days awaiting her fate at the guillotine.

 The Conciergerie is located almost next door to its more famous neighbor, Sainte Chapelle, known for its soaring stained glass windows and classical concerts.
-You can get a ticket to just the Conciergerie or get tickets and a guided tour to both attractions plus an outside tour of nearby Notre Dame Cathedral.
+You can get a ticket to just the Conciergerie or get a tickets to both attractions which also includes a histopad which provides interesting historical information as part your Conciergerie visit.

 Book your combo Conciergerie - Sainte-Chapelle ticket here:

-Another excellent option is to join an Île de la Cité Walking Tour including Notre Dame - in addition to a guided tour around the island and the cathedral, you get timed-entry tickets to both the Conciergerie and Sainte Chapelle.
+Another excellent option is to join an Île de la Cité Walking Tour - In addition to a guided tour around the island and Notre Dame Cathedral, you get reserved tickets to both the Conciergerie and Sainte Chapelle.

 But because the Conciergerie and its history is so much less-known compared with its more famous neighbor, you may be wondering: "Is visiting Conciergerie worth my time?"